Bhagavata Purana

-The text consists of twelve books (skandhas) totalling 332 chapters (adhyayas) and 18,000 verses.
+The text consists of twelve books (skandhas or cantos) totalling 335 chapters (adhyayas) and 18,000 verses.
 The tenth book, with about 4,000 verses, has been the most popular and widely studied.
-It was the first Purana to be translated into a European language as a French translation of a Tamil version appeared in 1788 and introduced many Europeans to Hinduism and 18th-century Hindu culture during the colonial era.
+It is widely available in almost all Indian languages and was the first Purana to be translated into a European language, as a French translation of a Tamil version appeared in 1788 and introduced many Europeans to Hinduism and 18th-century Hindu culture during the colonial era.